Grading systems by country: University Admission Exams

 Each university and program sets its own cut-off scores for admission, often giving different weights to PAES, NEM, and Ranking de Notas (relative class rank).

+Where can I see my NEM average in Chile?

+The High School Grade Point Average (GPA), known as NEM (Notas de Enseñanza Media), is important for university admission in Chile.
+It reflects your academic performance throughout secondary education.

 Colombia

 The most used grading systems are the numerical from 0 to 5 or from 0 to 10 and commonly are approved with 3 or 6, respectively.
 The letter system consists of E, S, B, A, I and is approved with A. The letter system is based on the numerical, meaning that the numerical system guides the letter one.
 While the universities only use the numerical system, with 3.0 being the passing grade, because it is more complex and students have more difficulty in approving a course.

 Numerical system from 0 to 5: